Taoye1997/Classification-of-paleontological-images-based-on-cnn/README.md

-#Description#
+Description
-This code can be used to easily to perform transfer learning for geological images using any of the built-in TensforFlow-Keras image classification models used in the paper.
+This procedure is used to classify particle types from carbonate flakes.
+Can be used with any built-in TensforFlow-Keras image classification model used in text to perform transfer learning for granular images.
+This example provides five images, demo1, demon2...  demon5.